Mums returning to work: breastfeeding options

 For some mums, it’s important to know that you have the law on your side.

 According to the Federal Sex Discrimination Act, it’s illegal to discriminate against a woman on the basis that she is breastfeeding.
-Employers must make reasonable attempts to accommodate you if you want to breastfeed or express milk while at work.
+Employers must make reasonable attempts to meet your needs if you want to breastfeed or express and store your milk while at work.

 Carers and breastfeeding